A hand crafted garden gate from 2014.

 The carved swallow insert (© Hatch, Burn, Carve/Martin Wilson);

-If you would like me to create a unique piece of art for your garden entrance, please PM me here, or email firstname.lastname@example.org.
+If you would like me to create a unique piece of art for your garden entrance, please use the contact form or email email@example.com.

-A new design (© Hatch, Burn, Carve/Martin Wilson) which I had been playing around with finally made it into slate 🙂
+A new design (© Hatch, Burn, Carve/Martin Wilson) carved into slate serving boards/trivets.

-I love beachcombing 🙂 I have found some amazing things over the years, but usually come back with bags full of stones and sea-glass.
+I have found some amazing things in the sea and on beaches over the years, but usually come back with bags full of stones and sea-glass.

-The stones I use to make these are collected either from a beach in North Cornwall or from one in East Lothian.
+The stones I used to make these were collected from beaches in North Cornwall and East Lothian.

-These are completely natural- no polishing or tumbling (I let the sea do the tumbling for me!)
+These are completely natural- no polishing or tumbling.

 My own custom design (bees © Hatch, Burn, Carve/Martin Wilson), hand-carved into a section of reclaimed slate fireplace and hand enamelled.

 This is the starting material and my original design;